 Click Add Identity Provider or Save to continue.
 The org is now configured to accept PIV cards as an alternate form of authentication.

 Sign in with a Smart Card/PIV Card as an end user

 - Ensure that your Smart Card/PIV Card reader is plugged in and your Smart Card/PIV Card is inserted.

-- In a fresh browser session, navigate to the Okta login page for your Okta org and click PIV Card on the login page.
+- In a fresh browser session, navigate to the Okta login page for your Okta org.

 - The browser will present a certificate picker.
 Choose the certificate with the Smart Card Logon value under the Enhanced Key Usage attribute.
 You might have to view more certificate details to find the right certificate.